jamesloper/focus-router/README.md

 import { defineRoute } from 'focus-router';
 ```

 You can put a bunch of these next to each other to define all the routes.
+You can put these at the root level, I like to put them in App.js (CRA) or main.js (Meteor).

 | Name      | Type      | Description                                                                                                  |
 |-----------|-----------|--------------------------------------------------------------------------------------------------------------|